RE-ENROLLMENT FOR 2020-2021

 RETURNING COMPLETED DOCUMENTS

-Families can pay the $20 re-enrollment fee online in the TADS re-enrollment portal or at our main office.
-This fee will be deducted from your 2019 - 2020 tuition bill.
+Families can pay the $20 re-enrollment fee online at our main office or with a credit/debit card by phone.
+This fee will be deducted from your 2020 - 2021 tuition bill.
+This fee is important to help us reserve your spot for the fall!

 We must collect your family's tax forms every year to verify your scholarship and financial aid award for the next school year.

-If you send documents with your student, please call Allison Hedrick, Associate Director of Enrollment, at 317-860-1000 x 170 to ensure documents are received.
-You can also email documents to email@example.com.
+If you send documents with your student, please call Jarrett Thomaston, Associate Director of Enrollment, at 317-860-1000 x 170 to ensure documents are received.
+You can also email documents to firstname.lastname@example.org.

 If you have any questions about the financial aid calculations, please contact Julie Walker, the Director of Finance, at 317-860-1000 x 115.